conversejs/converse.js/docs/source/configuration.rst

 Please refer to the `Configuration settings`_ section below for info on all the available configuration settings.

-After you have configured Converse, you'll have to regenerate the minified JavaScript file so that it will include the new settings.
-Please refer to the :ref:`minification` section for more info on how to do this.

 .. _`configuration-settings`:

 Configuration settings